 Having trouble distinguishing between goals and objectives?
 It may seem like they’re the same, but there are distinct differences.
 To grasp these differences, you must first understand their definitions.

 I’ll define goals and objectives, explain their differences, and provide examples to help you understand better.
-Let’s dive in!
+Let’s get into it.

 What Are Goals?